iolevel/peachpie-wordpress/app/readme.md

-This is a sample ASP.NET Core application that integrates WordPress into its request pipeline.
+This is a sample ASP.NET Core application that integrates .NET Core WordPress into its request pipeline.